Bannatz/LeechCheck/README.md

 **How to Install (Windows)**:
 - Open CMD/Powershell/Windows Terminal
 - cd (where the Folder is Located)
-- pip install -r requirements.txt
+- python -m pip install -r requirements.txt

 **How to use this Tool**: